davidbstein/lifedash/README.md

 # lifedash
-A physical dashboard for everyday lift
+A physical dashboard for everyday life